V-Sekai/manuals/docs/decisions/20211101-rank-skeleton-bone-names-with-dlrm.md

 ## Positive Consequences <!-- optional -->

-- We can guess the proper name.
+* We can guess the proper name.
+* Useful for the facial mapping problem?

 ## Negative Consequences <!-- optional -->

-- Starring at the abyss.
+* Starring at the abyss.

 ## Option graveyard: <!-- same as above -->

-- Option:
+* Option:
-  - bpr from Quora
+  + bpr from Quora
-- Rejection Reason:
+* Rejection Reason:
-  - Bpr from Quora is not used in production.
+  + Bpr from Quora is not used in production.

 ## If this enhancement will not be used often, can it be worked around with a few lines of script?